 - Keep your dog away from wild animals that could be infected.
 It’s important to stay alert, especially if you live in a wooded area.

 When unexpected illnesses like distemper strike, getting your dog the care they need is a top priority.
-The last thing you want to worry about is a mounting pile of expensive vet bills.
+The last thing you want to worry about — on top of a highly contagious doggie disease — is a mounting pile of expensive vet bills.
+Consider pet insurance as a way to help you afford the care your dog may need, and fetch a free quote from Pumpkin today.